-A speed limit of 6 knots:
+A speed limit of 6 knots applies:

 - within 30m of

-- in boat harbours and marinas.
+- in boat harbours, marinas and canals.

 Even at slow speeds your boat will create a wash.
 Look behind at your wash and be aware of the impact this can have on other boats, people in the water or the shore.
 Travelling at the speed shown on a speed restriction sign does not guarantee you are not creating excessive wash.